 Emergency Paid Sick Leave Act

-- There are new paid sick leave requirements applicable to most private employers with fewer than 500 employees.
+- There are new paid sick leave requirements applicable to most private employers with fewer than 500 employees, including tax-exempt entities.

 - An employer shall provide to each employee paid sick time under any of the following circumstances: